XML RSS

 Cold frame designs are many and you will find plenty of choice if you are prepared to pay.

-So what's good to look for in a cold frame design?
-Is there anything much to choose between them?
-As ever, the answer depends upon what you want.
-Here are a few things to consider when searching for the best cold frame design for you and for a greener lifestyle.
+Here are a few things to consider when searching for the best cold frame design for you and for a greener lifestyle, whatever your needs.

 • A good cold frame should have ample room for pots and seed trays.
-There should be removable glass "lights" (windows-.
+There should be removable glass "lights" (windows).
 The glass helps to keep the plants warm and wind-proof in poor weather and can be removed or opened in warmer weather so that plants do not dry out or frazzle in the heat.

 • There should be a gentle slope to the glass so that water runs off easily - 10 to 15 degrees from the horizontal is enough.